AllStarLink/ASL3/README.md

 You should see node 1999.

 ## ASL3 Configuration
+This part will need to be updated for Allan's ASL3-menu.

 The alpha does not include asl-menu.
 All configuration must be done with the editor of your choice.
 Inspect the directions listed in `/etc/asterisk/rpt.conf` closely as the configuration files have greatly changed and there are very few things that need to be edited for standard